bfourGitHub/Easy-Readme-Generator/README.md

 # Easy-Readme-Generator
     09- Homework Assignment 9 for UW Coding Bootcamp
 ## Description
-    This homework assignment is a command line application that generates a README.md file for the user.
+    This homework assignment is a command line application that generates a README.md file based on user inputs.

 ## Table of Contents
   * [Installation](#installation-guide)